-Wake Tech provides high-quality instruction in emergency medical care to prepare students as Emergency Medical Technicians (EMTs) and Paramedics to meet regional demand.
-Our students learn through intensive, scenario-based instruction and use of state-of-the-art simulation equipment to master the knowledge, hands-on skills, and critical thinking needed by EMS responders to help those during an emergency.
+Wake Tech provides high-quality instruction in emergency medical care to prepare students as emergency medical technicians (EMTs), advanced EMTs (AEMTs) and paramedics to meet regional, state and national demand.
+Our students learn through intensive, scenario-based instruction and use of state-of-the-art simulation equipment to master the knowledge, hands-on skills and critical thinking needed by EMS professionals to treat patients in the pre-hospital environment.

-The mission of Wake Technical Community College’s Emergency Medical Science (EMS) program is to produce confident, competent, entry-level EMS professionals through evidence-based practices and by inspiring our students to excellence in patient care through quality education.
-Additionally, the EMS program will serve the state of North Carolina and beyond as a leader in education for Emergency Medicine profession.
+The mission of Wake Tech’s Emergency Medical Science (EMS) program is to produce confident, competent, entry-level EMS professionals through evidence-based practices and by inspiring our students to excellence in patient care through quality education.
+Additionally, the EMS program will serve the state of North Carolina and beyond as a leader in education for the Emergency Medicine profession.

-The Emergency Medical Science (EMS) program at Wake Technical Community Colleges strives to be a program if excellence that spearheads the forward progression of the profession through contributions to research, education, and compassionate patient care.
+The Emergency Medical Science (EMS) program at Wake Tech strives to be a program of excellence that spearheads the forward progression of the profession through contributions to research, education and compassionate patient care.

 Several career pathways are available.
 Eligible students may:

-- Earn a two-year Associate in Applied Science degree in Emergency Medical Science to obtain their Paramedic credential.
+- Earn a five-semester Associate in Applied Science degree in Emergency Medical Science to obtain a paramedic credential.

-- Obtain or renew their EMT certification through Continuing Education EMT and EMT Refresher courses.
+- Obtain or renew EMT certification through our Continuing Education EMT and EMT refresher courses.

 The Wake Tech Emergency Medical Science program is accredited by the Committee on Accreditation of Allied Health Education Programs (CAAHEP) upon recommendation of the Committee on Accreditation for the Emergency Medical Services Professions (CoAEMSP).